mgamal92/mgamal92/README.md

 ### Hi there 👋

-I'm a Backend Developer with over six years experience working on PHP web applications with different tens of clients and teams from multiple countries.
-Developing APIs, packages and designing databases.
-Also I enjoy contributing to open source projects in my spare time.
+I'm a Backend Developer with over seven years experience working on PHP web applications with different tens of clients and teams from all over the world.
+My main responsiblities are developing APIs, packages and designing databases.
+Also I'm enjoying contributing to open source projects to learning new skills, make a relationships with other developers and to have fun.
-_Recently_ I'm managing a small team of developers to refactor old PHP code to modern Laravel application.
+_Recently_ I've managed a small team of developers to refactor old PHP code to modern Laravel application.

 #### 🖥️ My Latest Open Source Works